ManuelRios18/Family-Kinship-Recognition-/README.md

 Optional arguments are the test images to use, requiring only to specify the test image file name (not whole path):

 python main.py --mode demo --pair_type md --img1 face1.jpg --img2 face2.jpg

+For the demo, a positive verification will print "KIN: pair_type" in the terminal.
+A negative result prints "NO KIN".
+Both results print the predicted probability of kinship.